jocon15/StockBench/README.md

 ## Strategy Studio
 ![strategy studio](https://github.com/jocon15/StockBench/blob/master/images/strategy_studio.png)

 Strategy Studio allows you to create and update strategy .json files.
-You can edit existing files or create new ones from a template.
+You can edit existing files or create new ones from a provided basic template.

 ## Additional Results Analytics
+Simulation results are split up into different tabs within the results window, giving you an in-depth look at how your strategy performed.
 <p align="center">
 	<img src="https://github.com/jocon15/StockBench/blob/master/images/additional_analytics.gif" />
 </p>

 ## Diving Deeper

-StockBench allows users to generate a report of all the data used during the simulation.
+If you're curious to see the underlying data used by the simulation, you can StockBench allows users to generate a report of all the data used during the simulation.
 By enabling reporting, the simulation will generate an Excel (.xlsx) file.
 ![report](https://github.com/jocon15/StockBench/blob/master/images/excel.png)

 # Roadmap

-This project is currently under development.
-The intention of this project is to be a proof-of-concept for simulating stock trading strategies on a large scale.
 Check out our [Trello Board](https://trello.com/b/XtEbMZL4/stockbench) for more information on where we're headed next.